o3de/o3de-multiplayersample/README.md

 ![MPS SplashScreen](Documentation/Media/splashscreen.png)

-The MultiplayerSample Project is a third-person multiplayer game built on Open 3D Engine (O3DE), where robots battle one another for dominance in a multi-tiered starbase.
+The MultiplayerSample Project is a third-person multiplayer game built on Open 3D Engine (O3DE), where robots battle one another for dominance in an under construction, multi-tiered starbase.

 <span style="background-color:#4F3C3C">**NOTE:** For Linux setup, see the guide in [README_LINUX.md](README_LINUX.md)</span>